Cosmian/mse-cli/documentation/docs/bare-metal/getting_started.md

 Mandatory arguments are:

-- `san`: Subject Alternative Name to use for routing with SSL passthrough (domain name, IP address or localhost)
+- `san`: Subject Alternative Name to use for routing with SSL pass-through (domain name, IP address or localhost)
 - `port`: port used by Docker to bind the application
 - `size`: memory size (in MB) of the enclave to spawn.
 Must be a power of 2 greater than 1024.
 This size is bounded by the SGX EPC memory.